 This litter reduction education resource for primary school teachers and students was developed by KESAB in partnership with The Wrigley Company.
 It's 'learning through action' approach assists schools in identifying litter issues and then planning and implementing litter reduction and prevention strategies.

-This microsite explores the process of metal recycling through Sims Metal Management (SMM) operations.
-On the site you will find an animated guided tour of a SMM processing facility, fact sheets and education resources (lesson ideas and worksheets).
+This microsite explores the process of metal recycling through Sims Metal operations.
+On the site you will find an animated guided tour of a Sims Metal processing facility, fact sheets and education resources (lesson ideas and worksheets).

 This water sustainability microsite was developed by KESAB in partnership with SA Water.
 It has been designed primarily to educate students about water sustainability in South Australian Aboriginal communities, but also contains general principles of water conservation applicable to the wider Australian community.

 The Port Adelaide Enfield Council's 'Food scraps to compost' microsite helps to educate teachers, students and the wider community about the effective use of the green organics bin to divert food scraps from landfill.